quicwg/ops-drafts/draft-ietf-quic-manageability.md

 cap.
 As the portion of QUIC traffic compared to TCP is also expected to increase over time, limits might need to be adopted dynamically.

-Further, if UDP traffic is throttle, it is reecommended to rather block QUIC flows entirely than dropping packets randomly.
+Further, if UDP traffic is throttle, it is recommended to rather block QUIC flows entirely than dropping packets randomly.
 When the handshake is blocked, QUIC-capable applications may failover to TCP (at least applications using well-known UDP ports).
 However, blocking a